GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 - Cloud Functions
 - Compute Engine

 This solution will start/stop GCE instances based on **Labels**.
-All VMs which have same label (within a specific zone) can be started/stopped on schedule using Cloud Scheduler.
+All VMs which have the same label (within a specific zone) can be started/stopped on schedule using Cloud Scheduler.

 Using labels offers a lot of flexibility.
 For example, if you have additional VMs that you would like to start/stop on an existing schedule, then all you need is to apply the same label to them.

 You can create different schedules for different labels.
 You can also use different pub/sub topics for different schedules or labels.

-# How does it work ? (high-level)
+# How does it work? (high-level)

-- Once a your Cloud Scheduler cron is triggered, Cloud Scheduler will push a message (with a payload containing zone & label) to the corresponding Pub/Sub topic.
+- Once your Cloud Scheduler cron is triggered, it will push a message (with a payload containing zone & label) to the corresponding Pub/Sub topic.

 - Pub/Sub will then push this message (with its payload) to a Cloud Function.

 - The Cloud Function will use the Compute Engine API to query and filter the list of instances using the zone & label specified in the Pub/Sub message.
 After that, it will iterate and start or stop the VMs one after another.

-## Tutorial
+# Tutorial

-## Prerequisits
+## Prerequisites
 * We suppose that you have a created a  [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) and that you have [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project).

 * Make sure the followings APIs activated in your project if they are not yet enabled: